xaitax/SploitScan/README.md

 ## ⚠️ Disclaimer

 This tool is meant for educational and professional purposes only.
-No license, so do with it whatever you like.